 Real-Time Scanner: All of the default protection options provided will enable Real-Time Scanning.
 The Real-Time Scanner constantly watches over your Mac, protecting you from viruses and malware.
 The Real-Time scanner ensures that your Mac is protected at all times by scanning every file that is created, copied, modified or saved.
 It does not, however, scan other files.
 This is why we suggest you run a full scan of all your files when you install VirusBarrier and after each update to the program's virus definitions.
 You can also use VirusBarrier's On-Demand scanner to check any file, folder, disk, or volume on your Mac.

-If, at any time, you want to launch the Setup Assistant manually, you can do so by choosing VirusBarrier > Setup Assistant from the top menu bar.
+If you want to launch the Setup Assistant manually, you can do so by choosing VirusBarrier > Reset VirusBarrier... from the top menu bar.

 Once you have chosen your protection level and clicked the Continue button, the latest Malware Definitions will automatically be downloaded and installed.

-When you open VirusBarrier X9, the Scan Overview screen displays.
-This screen displays information about how VirusBarrier X9 is running, and provides feedback on its activities.
+When you open VirusBarrier X9, the Scan Overview screen is displayed.
+This screen shows information about how VirusBarrier X9 is running, and provides feedback on its activities.

 The Scan Overview screen gives quick access to: